webpack-contrib/css-minimizer-webpack-plugin/README.md

     minimizer: [
       new CssMinimizerPlugin({
         minimizerOptions: [
-          {}, // Options for the first function (CssMinimizerPlugin.cssnano)
+          {}, // Options for the first function (CssMinimizerPlugin.cssnanoMinify)
-          {}, // Options for the second function (CssMinimizerPlugin.cssClean)
+          {}, // Options for the second function (CssMinimizerPlugin.cleanCssMinify)
           {}, // Options for the third function
         ],
         minify: [
-          CssMinimizerPlugin.cssnano,
+          CssMinimizerPlugin.cssnanoMinify,
-          CssMinimizerPlugin.cssClean,
+          CssMinimizerPlugin.cleanCssMinify,
           async (data, inputMap, minimizerOptions) => {
             // To do something
             return {